About the Exhibition

-Building on a 10-year history of successful art exhibitions and projects across the Northwest, PUNCH Projects presents Barnstorm – a series of pop-up exhibitions activating rural spaces in unexpected ways with art, music and creative installations.
-The first event in the series, “Barnstorm at Bluestone Garage,” will be a free two-day art event that transforms the rustic Model KE building in Ellensburg’s SODO district into an exhibition that will highlight works through use of projections and digital prints gathered from an international call to artists.
-All forms of media are accepted, and each accepted artist (except video and audio) will receive a large format print of their work.
+Building on a 10-year history of successful art exhibitions and projects across the Northwest, PUNCH Projects presents BARNSTORM – a series of pop-up exhibitions activating rural spaces in unexpected ways with art, music and creative installations.
+The first event in the series, “BARNSTORM at Bluestone Garage,” will be a free two-day art event that transforms the rustic Model KE building in Ellensburg’s SODO district into an exhibition showcasing large format prints, video work, site-specific sculpture and installation, performance art, tasty local beer, a live string band, and a DJ battle!

-All forms of images will be considered: photo-based works, photos of 2-d artwork, photos of installation, new media, sculpture, or other 3-d work, and photo stills from video works.
-Video clips, full-length video works and audio works are also welcome and encouraged.
-You may submit a total of 10 image files, 6 video files, 6 audio files or a combination of file types not to exceed 10 in total.
+All forms of images were considered: photo-based works, photos of 2-d artwork, photos of installation, new media, sculpture, or other 3-d work, and photo stills from video works.
+Video clips, full-length video works and audio works were also encouraged.

 The exhibition will be comprised of large-format printed images, video monitors and projections juried by PUNCH Projects.
-Instead of original pieces of art, selected artists will be given instructions to provide a high-resolution digital image file or video file of the chosen work(s); large format prints of the selected images will be created from the files and hung in the space.
+Instead of original pieces of art, selected artists provide a high-resolution digital image file or video file of the chosen work(s); large format prints of the selected images will be created from the files and hung in the space.
 Video works will be displayed via monitors and projections directly onto the interior and exterior walls of the building.
-PUNCH will direct any sales inquiries to the artist.
-PUNCH Projects will pay the cost of shipping prints to the artists after the exhibition closes.

 Founded in 2006, PUNCH Projects (formerly PUNCH Gallery) has worked to promote visual art made from artists outside of the urban centers.
 In our ongoing effort to promote artwork that is thoughtful, fresh and contemporary coupled with our desire to further bridge urban rural connections, PUNCH Projects seeks to support the cultural vibrancy of rural art scenes by spurring creative awareness, cross-cultural engagement and economic vitality.